jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
-- The role of machines (e.g., GenAI and algorithm) in newsrooms and socio-politics;
+- The role of machines (e.g., GenAI and algorithm) in newsrooms and socio-politics,
-- Public response and understanding of science and technology;
+- Public adoption, trust, and understanding of science and technology,
-- The antecedents and consequences of human-AI (non-)relationships;
 - Life and death in the age of digital technology.

 ------